Our research is editorially independent but we may earn a commission for purchases made through our links.

 While you can find some shells on the west coast of the U.S., this area isn’t typically regarded as a top shelling destination.
 However, Bandon, Oregon defies this stereotype and has lots of great shell collecting opportunities.
 Bandon is a nice seaside town that has some protected areas around the mouth of the Coquille River.
 This helps shells accumulate along the shore, as well as winter storms that bring them in too.

-The UK has a nice shelling beach in Devon near Woolacombe.
+The United Kingdom has a nice shelling beach in Devon near Woolacombe.
 Barricane Beach has slate rocks that are millions of years old and have been studied because of the fossils found here.
 You may be able to find cowries and exotic shells here that have been brought in from the Caribbean Sea by the Gulf Stream.
 Rockpool ramble events are popular at this beach, as well as surfing and simply lounging on the beach.
-You can reach this beach via parking lots that are about a five-minute’s walk away.
+You can reach this beach via parking lots that are about a five-minute walk away.
 Keep in mind that there aren’t any lifeguards here and that the nearest restrooms are at the Woolacombe car park.

-Some people might be surprised to see a Texas city on a list of top shell destinations, but the west end of Galveston Island is a great place to look for sea treasures.
+Some people might be surprised to see a Texas city on a list of top shelling destinations, but the west end of Galveston Island is a great place to look for sea treasures.
 One of the best places to look for shells in the area is Sea Shell Beach Pocket Park.
 Shells you can find here include murex, zebra periwinkles, scallops, and clams.
 The entire island is about 32 miles long, but the west end tends to be the best for beachcombing.
 Although the temperatures here are usually mild, beachcombers especially like to come out when cold fronts move in from the north and the winds push the Gulf Coast waters back from the shore.
-This is when the most shells are exposed in the sand and are easiest to find, especially during the winter months.
+This is when most shells are exposed in the sand and are easiest to find, especially during the winter months.

 Located in the Shark Bay area of Western Australia, Shell Beach is as white as snow but made up of millions of shells.
 The entire beach is covered in shells, and some say that the shells here go down 10 meters deep.
 These are coquina bivalve shells that are thought to have been deposited at least 4,000 years ago.
 The regional climate and the high salinity of the seawater here have a lot to do with the abundance of shells on this beach.
 You’ll also find shells extending out from the shoreline into the sea, and forming large chunks of shells that have fused themselves together.